cghr-toronto/icd/DEVELOPER.md

 ## Requests

 The data is openly available in the [data](data) folder.
 See the [Access](README.md#access) section for more details.

-For CGHR staff, the data is also available on a database.
-See [Database Login](#database-login) for more details.

-### Database Login

-The ICD data is available in the CGHR database named `research1` where the latest data are available as views with the same dataset names as in the file [icd_data.csv](data/icd_data.csv).

-To provide permitted users access to this database, please contact Peter Rodriguez <Peter.Rodriguez@unityhealth.to> to create a user logins and for connection details, where he will provide the following to the permitted user:

-* Host address
-* Port number
-* Database name
-* User name
-* Password

-**Reminder**: These users should have a role that only permits them access to the research database.

 ## Contact